astropy/specutils/docs/spectrum.rst

     >>> spec.wcs.pixel_to_world(np.arange(3))  # doctest: +FLOAT_CMP
     <SpectralCoord [6.5388e-07, 6.5398e-07, 6.5408e-07] m>

-When creating a `~specutils.Spectrum1D` using a WCS, you can also use the ``move_spectral_axis`` argument to force the spectral axis to a certain dimension of a multi-dimenasional flux array.
+When creating a `~specutils.Spectrum` using a WCS, you can also use the ``move_spectral_axis`` argument to force the spectral axis to a certain dimension of a multi-dimenasional flux array.
 Prior to ``specutils`` version 2.0, the flux array was always reordered such that the spectral axis corresponded to the last